top of page

 • French doors leading to patios or backyards

 Over time, heat, UV exposure, and salty coastal air can dry out or crack weatherstripping.
 Replacing it helps seal gaps without affecting how your doors operate.
+For sliding doors, make sure the seals are intact and the door is properly aligned—misaligned sliders are a common source of winter drafts.

 3. Seal Small Gaps and Cracks

 Cool winter air often enters through tiny openings you don’t notice the rest of the year.
+Use caulk to seal:

 • Gaps between window frames and walls